lengfei5/Project_neuronal_miRNAs/README.md

       - total different R function in nextflow pipeline (suppose to give same results as functions.miRNASummarize.no.fixation.R)
     - at the end my own function was coded and the conclusion for this step is that the size.factors calcluated from piRNA count table is the very similar to piRNA library size.

-  - [ ] Double check the batch correction works  ??
+  - [x] Double check the batch correction works
     - The batch correction works more or less; but the the batch correction for rab-3 is much improved but still not perfect, in spit of limma or combat batch correction.
     - The reason requires further understanding of batch correction methods.
     - [x] double check the data before and after batch correction for example lsy-6, mir-791 and mir-790